osmlab/name-suggestion-index/CONTRIBUTING.md

     * Run `npm run build`
     * If it does not fail with an error, you can submit a pull request with your changes (warnings are OK).

 &nbsp;

-### :convenience_store: &nbsp; Add missing brands
+## :convenience_store: &nbsp; Add missing brands

 If it exists, we want to know about it!

-Some brands aren't mapped enough (50+ times) to automatically be added to the index so this is a valuable way to get ahead of incorrect tagging.
+Some brands haven't been mapped enough on OpenStreetMap (50+ times) to be automatically added to the index.
+If it is a notable brand, you can add it manually to establish a preferred tagging.

-1. Before adding a new brand, the minimum information you should know is the correct tagging required for instances of the brand (`name`, `brand` and what it is - e.g. `shop=food`).
+1. Before adding a new brand, the minimum information you should know is the correct tagging required for instances of the brand (`name`, `brand` and what it is - e.g. `amenity=fast_food`).
 Ideally you also have `brand:wikidata` and `brand:wikipedia` tags for the brand and any other appropriate tags - e.g. `cuisine`.

-2. Add your new entry anywhere into the appropriate file under `data/brands/*` (the files will be sorted alphabetically later) and using the `"tags"` key add all appropriate OSM tags.
+2. Add your new entry anywhere into the appropriate file under `data/**/*` (the files will be sorted alphabetically later) and using the `"tags"` key add all appropriate OSM tags.
 Refer to [here](#card_file_box--about-the-data-files) if you're not familiar with the syntax.

 3. If the brand only has locations in a known set of countries add them to the `"locationSet"` property.
 This takes an array of [ISO 3166-1 alpha-2 country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) in lowercase (e.g. `["de", "at", "nl"]`).